crypto-chassis/ccapi/README.md

 ### Advanced
 **Multiple exchanges and/or instruments**

 Instantiate SessionConfigs with the desired exchange names, instrument names specified by you, instrument names specified by the exchange.
-Since symbol normalization is a tedious task, you can choose to use a reference file at https://marketdata-e0323a9039add2978bf5b49550572c7c-public.s3.amazonaws.com/supported_exchange_instrument_subscription_data.csv.gz which we frequently update.

 **Specify market depth**